 Whether we’re looking to access a sewer pipe, disarm a bomb or even assist in the caring of our aging population, robots can drastically improve our quality of life.
 Motion-control innovations like harmonic dampening on buildings to reduce the impact of earthquakes and power electronics to control the loading conditions on wind turbines keep us safer and our infrastructure stronger.
 From vibration analysis to friction-and-wear optimization to robotic assistance, we’re pushing forward the capabilities of machines to better serve our society.

-News: Robotics and Motion Control
+Institutes, centers and labs related to Robotics and Motion Control

 Faculty who conduct research in Robotics and Motion Control

 Develops next-generation medical robotic systems for surgery and image-guided interventions